Celebrating Community at Stock Party: A Stockport Law Firm’s Perspective from THP Law

 Let THP Support Your Probate Process

-We’re here to explain all the probate processes to you and provide you with free, initial guidance.
-Call us on 0161 480 2629 to talk to a member of our experienced team or email enquiries@thehowepractice.co.uk
+We’re here to explain all the Probate processes to you and provide you with free, initial guidance.
+Call us on 0161 480 2629 to talk to a member of our experienced team or email enquiries@thplaw.co.uk

 You end up out of pocket

-As explained, being an executor of a will is not a paid job.
+As explained, being an Executor of a Will is not a paid job.
 Occasionally, the person who has died may have left you something in their will to cover your time, but if this has not happened, you can only claim direct out of pocket expenses.

 Administering an estate, however, may take many hours.
 Expenses can soon mount up as you incur costs for petrol, telephone calls and lost holidays, not all of which are recoverable.
 It is imperative that you keep detailed, accurate records so that you can defend yourself if you are ever challenged.